Funding: One Name, Several Meanings

 Back this project

-The fact that there are separate funding categories for “Social & Campaigns” and “Donations & Sponsorships” gives an idea of just how many creators and backers are turning to crowdfunding for donation- and sponsorship-based campaigns.
+The fact that there are separate funding categories for “Social & Campaigns” and “Donations & Sponsorships” gives an idea of just how many creators and supporters are turning to crowdfunding for donation- and sponsorship-based campaigns.

 Here’s another clue!
 Crowdfunding began with supporters cheering on (investing in or backing) makers taking on new challenges.
 That’s why crowdfunding still retains elements of donation and sponsorship—and what if that’s precisely what makes it so appealing?